 Stressful but rewarding.
 After editing a few weekly papers, I graduated to editing metropolitan dailies when I was 32 - first in Yorkshire, then in my native Scotland where I was editor of the Evening News in Edinburgh.
 Then I became editor of the Daily Record, which was then Scotland’s biggest newspaper and the UK’s fifth largest.
 Running a busy newsroom is a heady, pressure-filled, action-packed experience that is not for the faint-hearted.
 The average day boils down to just two things: deadlines and decisions.
 And lots of them.

 It is quite a position of power, is it not?

 Yes, it’s true that an editor can help influence events both locally and nationally, but along with that comes the responsibility to use that power, not for personal gain, but for the public good.
 The upside was that an editor gets to meet incredibly interesting people – from Prime Ministers to princes, from Hollywood stars to heavy-duty gangsters.

 Do any of those experiences appear in your books?

-Both The Scoop and The Editor feature an Aussie journalist as the hero.
+Both The Scoop and Deadline feature an Aussie journalist as the hero.
 Many of the journalistic references in both books are (more or less!) true.
 In particular, Book 2 is set in a newsroom so it points a lot more to my past.
 But, of course, various names have been changed to protect the guilty!